Surprise! Even on the internet, something defies discovery.

 Many teachers must feel as I do.
 Class time is the pounding heart of teaching that sustains the rest.
-For me, even after 35 years in classrooms, it’s the only part of the job that makes me feel competent.
+For me, even almost 40 years in classrooms, it’s the only part of the job that makes me feel competent.
 The rest is ash.

 My school has a curious custom.
 At the end of each period, after students gather up their papers, re-zip their laptop covers, and file everything away in overstuffed backpacks, they—almost all of them—stop to tell their teacher “Thank you.”

 I’ve never experienced such widespread and ready thanks in any other school I’ve taught.
 I’ve asked students new to our school whether that was the convention where they were before, and many say no. We’re an independent school—read: a private school—and admissions people sometimes tout this thanking habit as proof of the special teacher-student relationship here.
 Everyone, it seems, marvels at this ritual.
 Most of my colleagues espouse gratitude for this gratitude.
 They love being thanked.